 We thus have the testimony of the spirit, in that Jesus was anointed, or made christ, by means of the holy spirit, the power of which was seen in the works of God that were performed through Jesus, and it is the spirit that witnesses to the believer (especially by means of the Bible writers) concerning Jesus. -- Isaiah 61:1; Matthew 4:1; 12:18,28; Mark 1:12; Luke 4:1,14,18; John 3:34; 14:26; 15:26; Acts 1:2; 10:38; 1 Corinthians 2:10.

 If these words are omitted from the text, it is simple and easy to be understood, and fully in accord with all the remainder of the Scriptures.
-On the other hand, with these words remaining in the text, the sense would be that the Father and the Son and the Holy Spirit agreed in bearing one testimony in heaven, namely, that Jesus is the Christ.
-Who is there in heaven ignorant of the fact that Jesus is the Christ?
-To whom, therefore, would it be necessary for the Father, the Son and the holy Spirit to bear this record or testimony?
-None.
+On the other hand, with these words remaining in the text, it still does not provide a reason to add all kind of trinitarian assumptions to the Bible.
+The sense of what is stated should be that the Father and the Son and the Holy Spirit agreed in bearing one testimony in heaven, namely, that Jesus is the Christ.

 Assuming that the added phrase is valid, what does it state?
 That there are three who are bearing witness in heaven.
 Who and of what are they bearing witness to in heaven?
 Perhaps to the angels?
 Maybe.
 Concerning what?
 The context: "Jesus is the Son of God".
 (1 John 5:5) Do the angels in heaven need this witness borne to them?
 The context shows that the witness is actually for humans on earth: "Who is he who overcomes the world, but he who believes that Jesus is the Son of God?"
 By world, John is speaking of the world of mankind into which Jesus came (John 1:10), not the world of the angels, nor even the world of the material universe.

-Nevertheless, even if we do assume that the bracketed portion of the verse is genuine, it still would not prove that the Father, Son and Holy Spirit are one God.
+Nevertheless, even if we do assume that the bracketed portion of the verse is genuine, it still would not offer any proof that the Father, Son and Holy Spirit are one God.
 This only says that in some way these three are one.

-The Greek word used for "one" here is hen (Strong's # 1520).
+The Greek word used for "one" here as well as in John 10:30 is hen (Strong's # 1520).
 This is neuter in Greek, not heis, masculine, or mia, feminine.

-John could not have been referring to the Father, Son and holy spirit as one God, for the masculine word Theos (Greek God) cannot be supplied; for the Greek word for "one" in that case would have to be heis (masculine for one).
-Nor can the Greek word for being or substance (ousia) be supplied after it, because ousia is feminine, which would require the feminine of one, mia.
+John could not have been referring to the Father, Son and holy spirit as one God, for the masculine word Theos (Greek God) cannot be supplied; for the Greek form for "one" in that case would have to be heis (masculine for one), as found in the phrase "one God" in 1 Corinthians 8:6.
+Nor can the Greek word for being or substance (ousia) be supplied after it, because ousia is feminine, which would require the feminine of one, mia, as illustrated in the Greek trinitarian phrases given above.
 We would have to supply a neuter noun, e.g., like pneuma (as meaning disposition)* after hen in this text: "these three are one (hen) disposition."
 It could not be theos (God) or ousia (Being), which would respectively require the masculine heis and the feminine mia.

 Whatever is meant by their being one, the same meaning would also have to apply to the oneness of Jesus and the Father with the church, for Jesus prayed: "That they may be one as we are."
 (John 17:11) "That they may all be one; even as you, Father, are in me, and I in you, that they also may be one in us." -- John 17:21.